jeffersonfparil/CropGrowth.jl/docs/src/index.md

 ## Implementation details

-The main function, `fitgrowthmodels` fits generalized logistic growth models to the data provided in the input `DataFrame` and returns a `DataFrame` containing the fitted parameters, fit statistics, and time to reach specified percentages of the final value.
+The main function, `fitgrowthmodels` fits generalized logistic growth models to the data provided in the input `DataFrame` and returns a `DataFrame` containing the fitted parameters, fit statistics, and time to reach specified fraction of the final value.
 The complete function signature is:

 ```julia
 fitgrowthmodels(